Budapest’s Thermal Baths

-Let me preface this was that I never intended to get naked.
+Let me preface this with that I never intended to get naked.
 It was a frigid January day in Budapest, but I wasn’t going to let that stop me from exploring.
-Bundled up in all the clothing I had with me, I set out from my hostel in the historic part of Buda.
+Bundled up in all the clothing I had, I set out from my hostel in the historic part of Buda.
 The steam rising out of the drain cover caught my attention first.
 I paced along the walkway, limbs mechanical yet numb, face frozen, eyes rimmed with weather-induced tears.
-All the while thinking ” was not made for this kind of weather.”
+All the while thinking “I was not made for this kind of weather.”

 Everyone was cold.
 I saw it in the hunched shoulders and stooped spines of the commuters who huddled past, bundled beneath thick fur coats, scarves and fur hats.
 Which was why the drain surprised me.
 Whimsical fingers of mist curled through the gaps, growing thinner as they spiraled up towards the sky.
-The sky which experience told me still loomed overhead, but which I avoided looking at in case I inadvertently exposed another sliver of my neck to Budapest’s biting air.
+The sky, which experience told me still loomed overhead, but which I avoided looking at in case I inadvertently exposed another sliver of my neck to Budapest’s biting air.

-Clouds of steam teased me from the outside–“Was it because the water was really that warm or because it was really that cold?”
+Clouds of steam teased me from the outside.
+“Was it because the water was really that warm or because it was really that cold?”
 I wondered.
 I knew with absolute certainty that the concrete surface surrounding the thermal baths was freezing cold.
-I had no idea whether the ‘thermal’ pool I had just paid money to use would be steaming hot or just slightly warmer than the below freezing winter air temperatures.
+I had no idea whether the ‘thermal’ pool I had just paid money to use would be steaming hot.
+Or just slightly warmer than the below freezing winter air temperatures.
 Hoping that the steam was not a false promise, my toes tested the water below.
 A split second passed before I internally began singing the Hallelujah chorus.

 Warmth tickled my toes.
 And it was a small piece of heaven.
 I stumbled down the remaining steps sliding deeper and deeper into the warm water.
 I am sure people stared at me when I let out an audible sigh of relief.
 Luckily, it wasn’t too crowded at this bathing suit optional bath I had chosen to immerse myself in.
-Not knowing exactly what to do, I just sat there, naked, in my pool of hot water… watching snowflakes get eaten up by the steamy waters.
+Not knowing exactly what to do, I just sat there, naked, in my pool of hot water.
+I watched snowflakes get eaten up by the steamy waters.

 In some of them you can even keep your clothes on.